tim-kos/frey/README.md

 - [x] Ansible must run from configBase
 - [-] If you do a `frey install` you must trust that at least the Ansible files are re-compiled
 - [-] Re-introduce `init` for local prepare.
 Such as converting Freyfile to residu.
 Should be prefixed to chain of commands.
 Then a single install can benefit from it (remove the `refresh` from that acceptance test) and validation can be ran against it/them
-- [x] Frey should traverse cwd upwards until it finds a Freyfile, and use that as default recipe dir
+- [x] Frey should traverse cwd upwards until it finds a Freyfile, and use that as default project dir
 - [x] Switch to local npm install if available via LiftOff
 - [x] Consider storing residu files in ~/.frey/tmp/
 - [x] Default appname should be basename of dirname of Freyfile, not pwd